- Describe a constrained resource in retail business

 How would you stock your store?
 Well, if you were simply looking at using your space to maximize net income, and you thought jeans would work by themselves, you would stock it with jeans right?

 What else may you want to look at in your retail space?
 Perhaps for every pair of jeans you sell, you also sell two shirts.
 Is one more difficult to prepare for sale?
-Maybe shirts need to be pressed and hung, while jeans are simply folder on a shelf.
+Maybe shirts need to be pressed and hung, while jeans are simply folded on a shelf.

 There are many things to think about when you stock a small retail store, with space constraints you will need to experiment with the best product mix!